JoeBillingsley/JoeTheAverage.github.io/public_draft/2017-07-16-HCI-NFV-and-SLAs-My-PhD-in-Plain-English.md

 **Dynamic Resource Management and Optimisation for SLA Guarantees in Hyperconverged Communication Infrastructures**

-Unless you've studied networking then that was gibberish, which is a shame because the ideas behind it are actually rather simple.
+Unless you've studied networking then that was gibberish which is a shame because the ideas behind it are actually rather simple.
 In short I'm working on one of the technologies that will underpin next generation telecommunications networks.

 The internet is already integrated deeply into all our lives but soon it will be so common it will be invisible.
 The next generation of telecommunications networks will make internet access even more available, energy efficient, faster and all at lower cost.
 It will be the backbone supporting the next exciting developments in technology: the internet of things, smart factories, biosensors, machine to machine communication, self driving cars and many more developments that will have a major impact on our lives in the next decade.